Care and Outcomes Manager (COM) Concentration, Advanced Generalist Focus

 - Post-licensure portion: After obtaining RN licensure, students are encouraged to work part-time as nurses while enrolled full-time in graduate-level courses for an additional 12 months.
 Classes in the post-licensure portion are typically Thursday evenings, and all day Fridays, with some evening and weekends required for clinicals or preceptorships.

 - Please click here to see the ELMSN curriculum and course descriptions.

-- Please click here to see ELMSN tuition and expected fees for 2013.
+- Please click here to see ELMSN tuition and expected fees.

 Scholarships and Financial Aid

 - Please click here to see scholarship and financial aid opportunities for ELMSN applicants.